 Do you have a bright idea that will enhance our university and/or community?
-Read on to learn how the L&S Honors Program can support you and your project.
+The L&S Honors Program can support you and your project.

 Who is eligible to apply?

-You can apply for a Leadership Trust Award if you meet the following criteria:
+You can apply for a Leadership Award if you meet the following criteria:

 - You are a currently enrolled L&S Honors Student (HLA, HM, or Comprehensive Honors) with at least one (1) year of undergraduate study remaining at the time of the award